 Edge of a Hurricane

 On the day hurricane Matthew hit North Carolina, I was up in Asheville (which just barely caught the edge of the storm).
 I was walking along the French Broad river in the Olivette neighborhood when I came across a couple getting married.
 It was just the two of them, the minister, and a photographer.
 I was so struck by their deciding to get married even in the middle of a storm; they seemed so frail but also strong--choosing love no matter what the sky might portend.
 I wanted to sing something for them, but I couldn't think of what I would sing, even though I have sung for many weddings over the years.
 Right then and there I decided to write a song about that moment.
 As I searched for ideas, the larger metaphor of how dangerous and frightening our world is today loomed larger and larger in my imagination.
 I recorded this demo at the end of October as I finished up writing, so I could have a record of the song in progress; flawed though it is, here on 11/9 (the day after the 2016 election) I thought it was important to send out some light.
+No matter who you voted for or what your political bent, I think we can agree that the level of anger and alienation in our country is frightening.
+It has made me question whether the political experiment of democracy as practiced in our diverse country (made up primarily of immigrants who have been here only a few hundred years or less) can survive.
 It is in our darkest storms that we have to shelter each other—choose love.
 My daughter just turned 18 and voted with me in this last election.
 As I prepare to send her out into this dangerous world, I dedicate this song to her—and to all those who are frightened and despairing.